-6.21 The NPS-UDC requires some segmentation of housing demand, to recognise differences in preferences for dwelling types and locations, and also differences in households' ability to afford dwellings for ownership or rental.
+6.21 The NPS-UDC requires some segmentation of housing demand, to recognise differences in preferences for dwelling types and locations,

 - 6.22 For the HDCA, I undertook detailed analysis of housing demand in QLD, combining information on household demography by location, and dwellings by type and value band also by location.
 I applied this to develop estimates of the dwelling demand profile (dwelling type and value band) for each category of household in QLD.
 This provided the basis for projecting forward future demand for QLD dwellings by type and in each value band, based on projected growth of each household category in the District's projections of household growth. - 6.23 It meant that projected demand for dwellings from the future resident population, and from absentee owners of investment/holiday dwellings, was able to be expressed in terms of numbers of dwellings in each value band, rather than just total dwellings.
 One important outcome is that the HDCA analysis was able to compare housing sufficiency not just in terms of total dwellings, but for each dwelling value band, which is directly relevant to dwelling affordability.
 This analysis is detailed in the HDCA.